gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/VolumeState.md

 ## Speaker.VolumeState {#VolumeState}
-A message format that contains client's speaker volume information at the time when the user has spoken, such as how high/low its volume is or whether the speaker is in mute.
+A message format used to report the client's speaker volume information at the time when the user has spoken, such as how high/low its volume is or whether the speaker is in mute to CIC.

 ### Message structure
 {% raw %}